AzuelosG/VBF-WZ-lvll/README.md

 ### NN model and hyper-parameters
 The model we fit/train is a simple fully connected NN.
 The configurable hyper-parameters can be found [here](OPT_VBS_NN.py#L64-L71).
 The typical ones are:
+* epochs: number of epochs to run in the training.
+Training stops after seeing no improvement for n epochs you designate by the patience parameter
-* number of layers
+* numlayer: number of hidden layers
-* number of neurons per layer, currently chosen as 3.
+* numn: number of neurons per layer
-* learning rate
+* lr: learning rate
 * momentum
-* patience
+* patience: patience parameter.
+Training automatically stops after N epochs without any improvemnt in the loss.
+* dropout: fraction that is droped out in the NN training, has an averaging effect which mitigates the overtraining.
+See [this link]() for details.

 The input is split into a training and validation set in percentage ratio 70%/30% (testing set will be added soon).
 After each epoch the accuracy is measured on the validation set and only the model with best performance is saved.